-4. Investment in Stable Value Fund
+4. Investment Contracts

-The trust funds held by the Master Trust and Trust, as applicable, include a stable value fund that invests in fully benefit-responsive GICs and Synthetic GICs.
+The trust funds held by the Master Trust include a stable value fund that invests in fully benefit-responsive GICs and Synthetic GICs.
 The following disclosures provide information about the nature of these investments and how fair values of these investments are measured.